PearlFoe/pi-bite/README.md

 ## Attempt 4
 Rewrote counting logic in C using [MPFR](https://www.mpfr.org/mpfr-current/mpfr.html).
 Still use [BBP formula](https://en.wikipedia.org/wiki/Bailey%E2%80%93Borwein%E2%80%93Plouffe_formula).

+Actualy its impossible (or I didn't find the way) to pass pointers to child process to update value and pass it back.
+So I decided to save value to file and then count sum of result from files in parent process.
+Its slow, but it's simple and it works.

 ### Build C code
 ```
 cd 4/